masterbios/masterbios/README.md

 - 💼 Currently working as an **SDE-2 at Indeed**.

 - 🧑‍💻 Previously worked as a **Software Engineer at GeeksforGeeks**.

-- 💻 Currently working on **system design and optimization projects at Indeed**.

-- 📈 Experienced in **Java, Python, and cloud technologies**.
+- 📈 Experienced in **Java, Spring boot, React, Android with Kotlin, and cloud technologies**.

 - 🛠️ Improving **system scalability and performance**.